iclr-blogposts/2026/_posts/2026-04-27-genai-archaeology.md

 Exactly how LLMs are trained is becoming increasingly shrouded in mystery but some noteworthy explanations remain in the open-weight and open-science literature<d-cite key="biderman2023pythia"></d-cite><d-cite key="groeneveld2024olmo"></d-cite><d-cite key="langlais2025pleias"></d-cite>.
 Nevertheless, given an LLM with unknown training process, researchers *can* sometimes discover behaviour that betrays tell-tale signatures of how a model was trained.

-In trying to convert a LLM into a sentence embedding model, BenhamGhader et al.<d-cite key="behnamghaderllm2vec"></d-cite> stumbled upon evidence that the Mistral-7B LLM may have been pretrained with bidirectional attention.
+In trying to convert a LLM into a sentence embedding model, BenhamGhader et al.<d-cite key="behnamghaderllm2vec"></d-cite> stumbled upon evidence, by pure luck, that the Mistral-7B LLM may have been pretrained with bidirectional attention.
-Their approach was to enable bidirectional attention in the LLM, which would allow the model to create better sentence-level representations than unidirectional attention.
+Their LLM2Vec approach involves enabling bidirectional attention in the LLM, which allows the model to create better sentence-level representations than unidirectional attention.
-This new ability was trained using a combination of masked next token prediction and unsupervised contrastive learning.
+This new ability is then trained using a combination of masked next token prediction and unsupervised contrastive learning.
 However, it was discovered that the Mistral-7B model constructed nearly identical representations (Figure 3b) when using bidirectional attention or causal attention, compared to LLaMA2-7B (Figure 3a).
-This *innate ability* in Mistral-7B seemed to rule out the possibility that it was only trained on next-token prediction.
+This *innate ability* in Mistral-7B seems to rule out the possibility that it was only trained on next-token prediction.

 In personal correspondence with Parishad BenhamGhader, she told me that the bidirectional attention finding came about as a result of a reviewer requesting additional models beyond LLaMa2-7B in the original manuscript.
 The behaviour that was observed for the LLaMA-7B model did not appear in the Mistral-7B model, which sparked the additional analysis of the cosine similarities at different token positions before and after enabling bidirectional attention.